-That Council REQUEST the Chief Executive Officer to prepare a report on the engagement of an external auditor to undertake an audit of the City's Fire Hazard Mitigation practices including but not limited to;
+That Council REQUEST the Chief Executive Officer engages an external auditor to undertake an audit of the City's Fire Hazard Mitigation practices including but not limited to;

 - 1. Current funding allocation.

 - 2. Community engagement strategy/s.

 - 3. Community education packages.

 - 4. Staff training package.

 - 5. Efficacy of timing and method of issuing Fire Hazard Reduction Notices and other communications to residents.

 - 6. Benchmarking against other local governments practices including the City of Wanneroo and City of Swan.